Ryan Y. Park: Career

 After graduating from law school, he served as a law clerk for Judges Jed S. Rakoff of the United States District Court for the Southern District of New York from 2010 to 2011 and Robert Katzmann of the United States Court of Appeals for the Second Circuit from 2011 to 2012.
 From 2013 to 2014, he clerked for Justices David Souter and Ruth Bader Ginsburg of the Supreme Court of the United States.

 Park served as a legal counsel for the Legal Adviser of the Department of State from 2012 to 2013.
 From 2014 to 2017, he was an associate at Boies Schiller Flexner LLP.
 He served as a deputy solicitor general of North Carolina from 2017 to 2020.
-On March 31, 2022, he became the solicitor general.
+On March 31, 2020, he became the solicitor general.
+After five years as solicitor general, he joined McGuireWoods as a partner in their appellate practice.

-Park was a lecturer at Duke University and the University of North Carolina School of Law.
+Park is a senior lecturing fellow at Duke University and has previously taught at the University of North Carolina School of Law.